PaulDuvall/aws-5-mins/cloudshell/README.md

 You can find the 5-minute video that walks through all of the steps described here.

 In this episode, we'll be looking at AWS CloudShell.

-Very useful for experimentation.

-Comes with the AWS CLI, SAM CLI, Node.js, Python preinstalled.

-Helpful for context - switching between AWS accounts.

-There are no extra credentials you need to manage at it uses the credentials of the logged in user to the console.

-Always available from the console.

-Git, vim, Powershell.
-Amazon Linux 2 Environment.

-Only your home directory is persisted.

-. bashrc

-1GB storage for home directory.

-CloudShell env is terminated after 20 minutes of inactivity but you can keep using it for 12 hour continuously.

-Don't have to worry about patching the environment.
+CloudShell is a fully-managed service that provides you command line access to AWS resources and tools directly from a browser.

+It comes preinstalled with the AWS CLI, SAM CLI, Node.js, Git, vim, Powershell, and Python.
+It run on an Amazon Linux 2 Environment and is always up to date with the latest patches.
+You don't have to worry about patching the environment.
 Made some configuration errors.
 Don't have to keep the packages up to date.

-Launched in a dedicated VPC.
+CloudShell is always available from the console through an one-click icon at the top of every console page.

+There are no extra credentials you need to manage at it uses the credentials of the logged in user to the console.

+Your CloudShell environment is terminated after 20 minutes of inactivity but you can keep using it for 12 hour continuously.

+Only your home directory is persisted and you can store 1GB in this directory.

+Your CloudShell environment is launched into a dedicated VPC managed by AWS.
 As of now, you can have outbound connections but not inbound connections.

 Launching into an existing VPC in on near-term roadmap.

+Very useful for experimentation.

+Helpful for context - switching between AWS accounts.

+. bashrc

  Reduce need for bastion host?

 Ensuring consistency because of the ephemeral nature of CloudShell.